internet4000/radio4000-api-node-firebase/README.md

 ## Introduction

 Thanks to Firebase the Radio4000 data can be accessed in realtime through this API, as well as classic REST.

-The [Firebase documentation](https://firebase.google.com/docs/) explains how you can access the data for various platforms, Web, Android, iOS, C++, Unity.
+The [Firebase documentation](https://firebase.google.com/docs/) explains how you can access the data for various platforms: Web, Android, iOS, C++, Unity.

 We welcome anyone to use the data, and help the improve the echosystem.

-## URI and Versionning
+## URI and Versioning

 The API can be found here: [https://radio4000.firebaseio.com](https://radio4000.firebaseio.com).

 There is no versioning for this API as we have to follow and replicate any changes made at the Firebase level.

 ## Design

 In Firebase the `id` of a model is the root key of the object containing its properties.

 ### Endpoints and realtime